Iserlohn: Sports

 The city is home of the Iserlohn Roosters, a DEL (first-division) ice hockey team.
 The Roosters joined the DEL in 2000 and developed from a low-budget team to a solid one that regularly competes for a Playoff-spot.
 The club plays its home games at the Eissporthalle Iserlohn, which holds 4,967 spectators.
 The original club, EC Deilinghofen, was founded in 1959 and went bankrupt in 1987.
 The second club, ECD Sauerland, existed from 1988 to 1994.
 In 1994, Iserlohner EC was founded.

+There is also a Basketball Team named Iserlohn Kangaroos, which plays in the third german division (Pro B).

 Education

-Iserlohn has 15 elementary schools and 12 secondary schools (3 Gymnasien, 1 Gesamtschule, 3 Realschulen, 5 Hauptschulen).
+Iserlohn has 15 elementary schools and 12 secondary schools (3 Gymnasien, 2Gesamtschule, 3 Realschulen, 5 Hauptschulen).

 Two universities of applied sciences are also located in the city.
 The headquarters, together with a major branch, of the South Westphalia University of Applied Sciences (also: Fachhochschule Südwestfalen (FH SWF)) offering engineering and informatics programmes is located in the city centre on Alexanderhöhe.
-The Business and Information Technology School (BiTS) is a private, state-approved business school with a campus near the Seilersee.

 Schützenfest

-The Schützenfest is a famous festival which takes place every year, and is central to Iserlohner's cultural life - and the town's identity.
+The Schützenfest is a famous festival which takes place every year, and is central to Iserlohner's cultural life – and the town's identity.
 It is held at the Parkhalle, Alexanderhöhe.